Install and load the rvest package

 3.4.4 2.4.4 Results and Discussions

-RQ: What is the dominant sentiment expressed in ChatGPT policy texts across universities, and is it primarily positive or negative?
+RQ: What is the dominant sentiment expressed in GenAI policy texts across universities, and is it primarily positive or negative?

-Install and load the necessary packages for text preprocessing and model training.
+Install and load the required libraries for text processing and topic modeling.

 # Load libraries